codebutler/firesheep/README.md

 ### Linux

 1. You must select an interface in monitor mode to perform the attack.
 To do so if your card support it and you have aircrack-ng installed you do:

-`airmon-ng start <interface>`
+        airmon-ng start <interface>

-2. Run as root: `sudo firefox`.
+2. Run firefox as root:

+        $ sudo su -
+        # firefox

     Then select the mon0 interface.

+    WARNING: Do not run firefox with sudo (`sudo firefox`) as it will [corrupt your firefox profile][8].

 [1]: http://mxcl.github.com/homebrew/
 [3]: http://www.cygwin.com/